spryker/spryker-docs/docs/marketplace/dev/setup/202204.0/spryker-marketplace-setup.md

   - /docs/marketplace/dev/setup/spryker-marketplace-setup.html
 ---

-This document describes how to get started with the B2C Demo Marketplace.
+This document describes how to get started with the Demo Marketplace.

 {% info_block infoBox "Info" %}

-The B2C Demo Marketplace installation process described in this document is based on the [Spryker in Docker installation](/docs/scos/dev/setup/installing-spryker-with-docker/installing-spryker-with-docker.html).
-You can also install the B2C Demo Marketplace based on Vagrant.
-To do so, use [Installing Spryker with the Development Virtual Machine](/docs/scos/dev/developer-getting-started-guide.html) for reference and adapt this installation guide to installation in Vagrant.
+The Marketplace installation process described in this document is based on the [Spryker in Docker installation](/docs/scos/dev/setup/installing-spryker-with-docker/installing-spryker-with-docker.html).

 {% endinfo_block %}